Eschatologue/CM_wiki/docs/class/ranger/index.md

 The number of times you can cast the spell without a spell slot increases when you reach certain Ranger levels, as shown in the Favoured Enemy column of the Ranger Features table.
 When the spell is cast this way, it does not require :spell-concentration: Concentration, though it ends early if you have the ^^Incapacitated^^ condition.

-### Level 1: Ranger’s Origin
+### Level 1: Ranger’s Aptitude

+You gain invaluable knowledge, experiences, or hard-earned lessons, which is represented by Ranger's Aptidude.
+You gain one aptidude of your choice.
+Aptidude are described in the "[Ranger’s Aptitude Options](../../option/class-options/ranger-aptitude.md)" section later in this class's description.

+***Prerequisites.*** If an aptidude has a prerequisite, you must meet it to learn that aptidude.
+For example, if an aptidude requires you to be a level 5+ Ranger, you can select the aptidude once you reach Ranger level 5.

+***Replacing and Gaining Aptidudes.*** Whenever you gain a Ranger level, you can replace one of your aptidudes with another one for which you qualify.
+You can't replace an aptidude if it's a prerequisite for another aptidude that you have.

-You gain one of the following benefits.
-If a benefit grants a spell, it is considered a Ranger spell for you, and Wisdom is your spellcasting ability.
-If a benefit grants proficiency in a skill you already have, choose a different proficiency available to the [Core Ranger Trait](#core-ranger-trait) table:
+***Spell.*** If an aptidude grants a spell, it is considered a Ranger spell for you, and Wisdom is your spellcasting ability.

+***Proficiency.*** If an aptidude grants proficiency in a skill you already have, choose a different proficiency available to the [Core Ranger Trait](#core-ranger-trait) table:
-***Bounty Hunter.*** Your expertise in hunting bounties stands out.

-:    ***Proficiency.*** You gain proficiency in Insight and Investigation.

-:   ***Improved Restraining.*** Creatures has :d20-disadv: **Disadvantage** on saves to resist or end the ^^Grappled^^ or ^^Restrained^^ condition caused by you.

-***Deathwatch.*** You specialise in hunting those not native to Antares.

-:    You gain proficiency in Arcana, and you can cast *Protection from Evil and Good* without expending a spell slot once per Long Rest.

-***Mage Hunter.*** You have a background in battling spellcasters.

-:    You gain proficiency in Arcana, and the *True Strike* cantrip is always prepared for you.

-***Mountaineer.*** You are amazingly surefooted.

-:    You gain a Climbing Speed equals to your :rsc-speed: Speed, and you can take a :rsc-r: **Reaction** to reduce any falling damage you take by an amount equal to your Ranger level.

-***Ranger Knight.*** You have sworn to serve a crown or nation and aim to bring its foes to ruin.

-:    You gain proficiency in History and armour training with Heavy armour.

-***Sanctified Hunter.*** You have sworn to hunt the enemies of a holy or druidic order.

-:    You gain proficiency in Religion, and the *Sacred Flame* cantrip is always prepared for you.

-You gain one additional *Ranger's Origin* benefit when you reach level 5 (2), level 9 (3), and level 13 (4).
+When you gain certain Ranger levels, you gain more aptidudes of your choice, as shown in the Aptidudes column of the Ranger Features table.

+You can't pick the same aptidude more than once unless its description says otherwise.

 ### Level 1: Spellcasting